 - Understand the change you need to make, the top pain points that hindered you in the past (such as outages or a lack of agility), and the top opportunities that you want to pursue in the next two to three years.

-- Establish a road map to get you to your future state, and the governance you’ll need to keep you from returning to past behaviors.
+- Establish a road map to get you to your future state, and the governance you’ll need to keep from returning to past behaviors.

-Always be on the lookout for automation opportunities at every stage—automation will not only optimize your processes, it will help you attract new talent and offset retirements as you move forward.
+Always be on the lookout for automation opportunities at every stage—automation will not only optimize your processes, it will also help you attract new talent and offset retirements as you move forward.

 And remember: disruption isn’t a temporary state.
 It’s a new perspective—a new way of life.